-Walk the paved .25 mile trail up the cool shaded sandstone canyon along Munising Creek to the base of the falls.
+Walk the paved 800 foot trail up the cool shaded sandstone canyon along Munising Creek to the base of the falls.
 Two sets of stairs lead to platforms to view the 50 foot waterfall as it drops over a sandstone cliff.
 Watch for ferns, wildflowers, and an occasional mink.

 The trail is fully accessible to the central falls viewing platform.
 Please stay on the paved trail.
 Munising Falls Area Day Hikes (pdf)

 Pets are permitted on the trail to Munising Falls.

 Located about five miles north of Alger County Road H-58 off Miners Castle Road.
 The hike from the parking area to the waterfall is 1.2 miles round-trip.

 A gravel path through the northwoods leads to two overlooks.
 Enjoy the Miners Falls Nature Trail and views of the Miners Basin along the way.
 The Miners River drops about 50 feet over a sandstone outcrop, creating this gorgeous waterfall.